-Climate monitoring is the process of observing and understanding the atmosphere and other components of the Earth System (such as the oceans), for example monitoring global climate indicators such as a temperature changes and rainfall patterns.
+Climate monitoring is the process of observing and understanding the atmosphere, oceans and other components of the Earth System.

 Further information and other data are available from www.metoffice.gov.uk/hadobs